gk-j/Nxt-Trendz-/README.md

+Can access with any of the following credentials:

+username:henry
+password:henry_the_developer

+username:david
+password:the_miller@23

+username:robert
+password:WilsonRobert45

 In this project, let's build a **Nxt Trendz - Cart Features** by applying the concepts we have learned till now.

 ### Refer to the video below: